mlnchk/unrot/src/data/problems/tramcar-reunion.solution.md

-### Step by Step Solution to the Tramcar reunion riddle: Learn to Discover Hidden Clue

 #### Step 1.
 Identifying the most important statement to take up first for analysis:

 Follow the fundamental rule in analyzing a collection of statements: